Harry W. Laidler: Political career

 Laidler was a close associate of pacifist minister Norman Thomas in the LID.
 Thomas was a fellow New Yorker born in the same year as Laidler, and the pair shared a middle-class upbringing and a rather academic and technocratic view towards the American Socialist movement.
 A trusted confidante, Laidler helped to manage Thomas' 1928 and 1932 runs for president as the nominee of the Socialist Party.

+An article in the Buffalo Courier-Express detailing the victory of the Militant faction in gaining control of the Socialist Party of New York, April 18, 1936.
+Laidler is in the center in the top picture.

 During the faction fight between a Left Wing loyal to Thomas and an organized Old Guard faction that wracked the Socialist Party from 1934 to 1936, Laidler played a key role for the young insurgents, running for and winning election as State Secretary of the Socialist Party of New York in a hotly contested race with Old Guard leader Louis Waldman.

 Laidler was president of the National Bureau of Economic Research from 1930 to 1932 and again from 1948 to 1949.
 He also served as head of its board of directors from 1932 to 1934.
 He frequently contributed book reviews to scholarly journals in this period, a long list which included the American Journal of Sociology, The Annals of the American Academy of Political and Social Science, The Journal of Political Economy, and the American Economic Review.

 Laidler was twice a candidate on the Socialist Party ticket, running for Governor of New York in 1936 and for U.S. Senator from New York in 1938.
 He was later a successful candidate of the American Labor Party for New York City Council in 1940, serving a 2-year term as an alderman.